 Of course, not all mattresses are the same.
-The materials and the way the manufacturers produce the mattress means different types can offer varied levels of comfort or other benefits.
-Below are the different mattress types and how they differ from others:
+The materials and the way the manufacturers produce the mattress means different types can offer varying comfort levels or other benefits.
+Below are the different mattress types and how they differ:

 Memory foam mattresses ― sometimes referred to as ‘visco-elastic’ mattresses ― are an alternative to both.
-They’re made from polyurethane and the heat from your body helps the foam to shape to your own body.
-Small cavities in the material trap the air, which is why the foam alters shape under pressure (and why it returns to its regular state when we relieve the pressure).
-Interestingly, and originally, memory foam itself came about as a result of NASA research to find a material that could cushion astronauts during test flights.
+They’re made from polyurethane, and the heat from your body helps the foam shape your own body.
+Small cavities in the material trap the air, so the foam alters under pressure (and why it returns to its regular state when we relieve the pressure).
+Interestingly, and originally, memory foam itself came about due to NASA research to find a material that could cushion astronauts during test flights.

 Note that it’s possible to buy standard foam mattresses as well, rather than memory foam.
-These mattress can offer the same amount of support and you can sink into them.
+These mattresses can offer the same amount of support, and you can sink into them.
 Foam mattresses are a less expensive option, which may be of interest if you’re on a budget.

 Latex is a premium material and comes from the rubber tree, which makes it more expensive.
-Latex mattresses are durable, comfortable and offer long-lasting support.
-The self-ventilated, open-cell interior of a latex mattress makes it more breathable than some other types of mattress and allows the mattress to stay fresh and dry.
+Latex mattresses are durable, comfortable, and offer long-lasting support.
+The self-ventilated, open-cell interior of a latex mattress makes it more breathable than other mattress types and allows the mattress to stay fresh and dry.
 Since latex is naturally antimicrobial and hypoallergenic, latex mattresses are also a handy option if you suffer from allergies.

-Rather than connected to each other, each spring is separate, cased in individual pockets of material and operates by itself.
-The pockets are connected and this gives the springs the freedom to work their magic.
+Rather than connected, each spring is separate, cased in individual pockets of material, and operates by itself.
+The pockets are connected, and this gives the springs the freedom to work their magic.
 Each spring responds alone to the pressure the sleeper places on it, which stops it from affecting the rest of the mattress and offers more support and stability for the sleeper(s).

 Why choose a pocket spring mattress?

 There’s no support quite like the support of a pocket spring mattress.
 Each spring is reacting individually to the pressure placed on it.
-This allows the mattress to provide you with superb support because none of the springs are affecting the reactions of the others.
+This allows the mattress to provide you with superb support because none of the springs affects the reactions of the others.

 The mattress evenly distributes the weight, too, which creates very few pressure points, if any at all, and this makes the mattress more comfortable.
 Pocket spring mattresses support the hips and shoulders firmly, two main components we rest upon when we sleep.
-You can also rest soundly in the knowledge that the mattress isn’t causing your joints or your back any damage.
+You can also rest soundly knowing that the mattress isn’t causing your joints or back any damage.

 These mattresses work tremendously well if you have to share the bed with a partner.
-Due to the design of the mattress, if you shift in the bed, your partner won’t feel a thing.
+Due to the mattress’s design, if you shift in the bed, your partner won’t feel a thing.
 If one partner is (significantly) heavier than the other, the mattress doesn’t sag in the middle (and the other partner won’t roll towards a dip).

 Suitable for different shapes and sizes

 The design of pocket spring mattresses makes them ideal for couples.
 Their strength allows them to cope with a variety of shapes and sizes.
-If you’re choosing a mattress with your partner, a pocket spring mattress is a versatile option that can meet the requirements of both partners.
+If you’re choosing a mattress with your partner, a pocket spring mattress is a versatile option that can meet both partners’ requirements.
 You don’t have to account as much for each other’s preferences.

 Pocket spring mattresses can last between 8 and 10 years or possibly a little longer if you take good care of them.
 Like other mattresses, they won’t last forever.
-With years of excessive use, eventually, the springs will begin to sag and the mattress will become firmer.
+Eventually, with years of excessive use, the springs will begin to sag, and the mattress will become firmer.

 Cooler than memory foam and latex mattresses

-Temperature may be a consideration if you find yourself deciding between a memory foam mattress, latex or pocket spring one.
+The temperature may be considered if you find yourself deciding between a memory foam mattress, latex, or pocket spring one.
 The latter tend to be a little cooler than both latex and memory foam because the space around the springs makes them more breathable, whereas memory foam traps the heat.
-The foam must be dense enough to support your body, which can constrict the air circulation between the mattress and your body, and also within the mattress itself.
+The foam must be dense enough to support your body, constricting the air circulation between the mattress and your body and within the mattress itself.
 The higher the foam density, the warmer you may feel.
 The lack of ventilation can cause you to sweat and feel warm and warmer as the night goes on.
 Memory foam mattress manufacturers have recognised this and have started to incorporate memory gel into the mattresses to make them cooler.